Azure/aoai-apim/README.md

 ![image](https://github.com/Azure/aoai-apim/assets/9942991/0a213a72-4006-4eda-abcc-50c534100c4e)

-Please take a lookg at the multi-region APIM best practices below (item #4) to understand when to use additional APIM instances.
+Please take a look at the multi-region APIM best practices below (item #4) to understand when to use additional APIM instances.

 # Best Practices